microsoft/wineryjs/docs/api/object-context.md

 }
 ```
 ### <a name="named-object-registration"></a> Registration
-A JSON object below conforms to the [schema](../../schema/named-object-config.schema.json) of `NamedObjectDefinition`, which registers a `Point2D` object with name *"CenterOfUniverse"*:
+A JSON object below conforms to the [schema](../../schema/named-object-config.schema.json) of `NamedObjectDef`, which registers a `Point2D` object with name *"CenterOfUniverse"*:
 ```json
 {
     "name": "CenterOfUniverse",